tyleretters/nor.the-rn.info/_posts/2017-12-20-northern-information-movement-photos.md

 ---
 layout: post
-title: "Northern Information Movement Photos"
+title: Northern Information Movement Photos
 date:   2017-12-20
-sagas: ['reflections']
+sagas: ['wildcard']
 ---
 I'm taking down the photos page, but want to keep these around for posterity.